jazzband/pip-tools/README.rst

 then yes, you should commit both ``requirements.in`` and ``requirements.txt`` to source control.

-Note that if you are deploying on multiple Python environments (read the section below), then you must commit a seperate output file for each Python environment.
+Note that if you are deploying on multiple Python environments (read the section below), then you must commit a separate output file for each Python environment.
 We suggest to use the ``{env}-requirements.txt`` format (ex: ``win32-py3.7-requirements.txt``, ``macos-py3.10-requirements.txt``, etc.).